Skip to main content

 Synopsis

 At the dawn of the 20th century, Vienna is the heart of European culture.
 While an extended family gathers in the elegant Merz home for the holidays, two brothers-in-law passionately debate their conflicting visions for the future of their family and the Jewish people––a tension that will echo through the generations that follow.
-Traversing decades of joy and strife, from 1899 to 1955, the latest masterpiece and most personal play from Tom Stoppard follows one family’s reckoning with a past it cannot escape and a future it cannot control.
-Frequent Stoppard collaborator Carey Perloff directs this stirring and epic story of love, betrayal, family, and enduring bravery.
+Traversing decades of joy and strife, from 1899 to 1955, this Tony and Oliver Award-winning new play follows one family’s reckoning with a past it cannot escape and a future it cannot control in an epic story of love, betrayal, and enduring bravery.
+The final masterpiece from the late Tom Stoppard comes to Writers Theatre in a new production directed by Carey Perloff, the playwright’s beloved friend and frequent collaborator.